awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 #### [ AWS CLI ]

 **To remove the CoreDNS Amazon EKS add\-on using the AWS CLI**
-Replace *my\-cluster* with the name of your cluster and then run the following command\.
+Replace `my-cluster` with the name of your cluster and then run the following command\.
 Removing `--preserve` removes the add\-on software from your cluster\.

 ```
 aws eks delete-addon --cluster-name my-cluster --addon-name coredns --preserve